-Syria is to get further arms supplies under a section of an agreement signed in Moscow by soviet leaders and Syrian President Hafez Al-Assad.
+Background: Syria is to get further arms supplies under a section of an agreement signed in Moscow by soviet leaders and Syrian President Hafez Al-Assad.
 The Soviet Party paper, Pravda, said on Sunday (14 April) that the Soviet-Syrian agreement would help to develop Syria's economic independence and strengthen its defence capacity.

 President Assad arrived in Moscow on Wednesday (11 April) on a four-day official visit. he was accompanied by a strong delegation of government officials and representatives of the ruling Arab Baath Socialist Party.
 The delegation included the Deputy Prime Minister and Foreign Minister, Abdel-Halim Khaddam and Deputy Prime Minister for Economic Affairs, Mohammed Haldar.